Last Updated on August 8, 2020

 Resale certificates are only intended to be used for inventory that will be resold and not intended for the tax-free purchase of items used in normal business operations such as paper, pens, etc.

-To receive a Tax Identification Number, a business will submit Form NJ-REG.
+To receive a New Jersey Tax Identification Number, a business will submit Form NJ-REG.

 ST-3 Resale Certificate Fillable Form

 How to fill out the New Jersey Resale Certificate – Form ST-3